 Bernardo Bertolucci proposed the film to the Chinese government as one of two possible projects - the other was "La Condition Humaine" by André Malraux.
 The Chinese preferred this project, and made no restrictions on the content.

-Bernardo Bertolucci talked at length with Sean Connery, regarding the role of Reginald Johnston.
+Bernardo Bertolucci talked at length with Sean Connery about the role of Reginald Johnston.
 Connery ended up convincing the director not to cast him.

 Jeremy Thomas managed to raise the $25 million budget for his independent production single-handedly.

-Security was so tight around the shoot, that when, one day, Peter O'Toole forgot his pass, he was denied entrance to the set.
+Security was so tight around the shoot that when Peter O'Toole forgot his pass one day, he was denied entrance to the set.

 Two thousand soldiers had the front of their heads shaved in order to play Qing banner men.
 They were persuaded to do so by their officers who convinced them that it show friendship to the Italians and British.
 They were given a bonus of $3.50.